WebAssembly/component-model/design/mvp/Async.md

 value indicating that the read or write will execute concurrently.
 The readable and writable ends of streams and futures can then be [waited](#waiting) on to make progress.

+As a temporary limitation, if a `read` and `write` for a single stream or future occur from within the same component, there is a trap.
+In the future this limitation will be removed.

 The `T` element type of streams and futures is optional, such that `future` and `stream` can be written in WIT without a trailing `<T>`.
 In this case, the